Sud2025/ai-risk-analyzer/README.md

 # 🛡️ AI Risk Analyzer

+> A simple AI governance tool to identify risks in prompts before deployment.

 ## 📌 Problem Statement

 As AI systems become more widely used, prompts and use cases can introduce risks such as bias, misuse, privacy violations, and hallucinations.